psarakish/Galaxy-Clustering/README.md

 ## Methodology

 Clustering the entire HECATE catalog is a computationally expensive process.
 Moreover, determining the optimal hyperparameters for the clustering algorithms is not straightforward.
 The availability of cluster labels for a small subset of HECATE presented an opportunity to apply **semi-supervised** methods.
-In this approach, domain knowledge, specifically the known cluster labels for certain galaxies, was leveraged.
-This allowed to effectively assess how the clustering algorithms identified cluster structures, potential galaxy alignments, and projection effects.
+These are nearby galaxies that are known to reside big clusters, such as Coma, Hydra and Virgo.
+In this approach, that domain knowledge, specifically the known cluster labels for certain galaxies, was leveraged.
+This allowed to effectively assess how the clustering algorithms identified these cluster structures, potential galaxy alignments, and projection effects.

 ### Selection of galaxies

+To find the galaxy subset with the known cluster labels, a series of data selection techniques were applied on the catalogs mentioned above.

-Through [TOPCAT (Tool for OPerations on Catalogues And Tables)](https://www.star.bris.ac.uk/~mbt/topcat/) all HECATE galaxies were cross matched with the galaxies obtained by the cluster/group catalogs mentioned before, to check which HECATE galaxies are known to reside well known clusters or groups.
-I
+* Through [TOPCAT (Tool for OPerations on Catalogues And Tables)](https://www.star.bris.ac.uk/~mbt/topcat/) all HECATE galaxies were cross matched with the galaxies of the other catalogs.

+* The resulted galaxy subset

 ## Results